top of page

 The James Merrill House is located on a late-Victorian commercial/residential block in Stonington Borough, a picturesque maritime village set on a narrow, 170-acre peninsula in the southeastern corner of Connecticut near the Rhode Island border.

 Significant for its close, forty-one-year association with American poet James Ingram Merrill (1926–1995), the eclectically styled, shingle-clad building at 107 Water Street originally contained street-level retail space, second-floor clubrooms and third-floor living quarters.
+Since its construction in 1906, the building has undergone relatively few alterations.

-In 1956 Merrill purchased the property with his partner David Noyes Jackson (1922– 2001).
+In 1956, Merrill purchased the property with his partner David Noyes Jackson (1922– 2001).
 They used the third floor as their private living and guest space.
 Adding an attic studio and rooftop deck, the men transformed their quarters with a distinctively quirky décor that remains largely intact today.

 Merrill produced virtually all his major writing during his ownership of 107 Water Street, between 1956 and 1995, and the village came to play a vital role in the poet’s life.
 The apartment was a magnet for leading intellectuals and cultural figures of the day, while Merrill’s poetry increasingly resonated with references to the pleasures and peccadilloes of life in this close-knit community.